 Kwara State Polytechnic Hostel is a student residential area within a university setting.
 It is situated in an environment where groundwater serves as the primary water source for residents.
 The hostel features several boreholes used for domestic purposes, located at varying distances from a nearby sewage facility comprising septic tanks and soak aways.
 The geological setting is characterized by shallow aquifers, making groundwater susceptible to contamination from surface activities.

+fig. 3.1: Map Showing the Location of Kwara Poly Area.

+Plate 3.1: Borehole Water (sample A)

+Plate 3.2: Borehole Water (Sample B)

+Plate 3.3: Located soak away at Yankari Hostel (K)

 3.4 Population and Sampling

 3.4.1 Target Population